H. B. Herath: Family background and early life

-He was born on 24 June 1954, in Medawachchiya, Anuradhapura, Sri Lanka as the second child of the family with 15 siblings.
+He was born on 24 June 1954, in Medawachchiya, Anuradhapura, Sri Lanka as the second child among his 15 siblings.
 His father Punchiralage Herath Banda was an employee of the Medawachchiya post office as well as a farmer in Medawachchiya who owned about 50 acres of land and a large herd of cattle.
 His paternal grandfather was Kalubowila Kumarasinghe Mudiyanselage Punchiralage Herath Banda and paternal grandmother was Mudalihamige Ranmenike.
-His mother Kadirathege Amarawathie born on June 20, 1937, was a resident of Usgalwewa, Lower Kebithigollewa.
+His mother Kadirathege Amarawathie, born on June 20, 1937, was a resident of Usgalwewa, Lower Kebithigollewa.
 His parents married on March 10, 1951.
 H. B. Herath had 10 sisters and four brothers.
 The eldest is Sathyapala, then the third is Dharmakeerthi.
 The others were Swarna, Sisira, Sivasal, Sita, Sepalika, Rupa, Sujatha, Suranika, Chandrika, Sayuranga, Ravindra and Samurdhi.
 Five of them are graduates.

 He first went to school at Medawachchiya Kadawathgama Kanishta Vidyalaya and then completed secondary education from Poonewa Vidyalaya.
 He entered Medawachchiya Maha Vidyalaya in 1972 to study for the GCE Ordinary Level and became the head prefect of the school in 1974.
 He excelled volleyball and athletics during school and later won first place in all school speech competitions and once second and third places in all island speech competitions.
 The first volleyball team was formed at the Medawachchiya Thisbambe Volleyball Ground under H.B.'s leadership.
 He also started the United Funeral Aid Society, the village funeral home, on November 13, 1975.

 After passing the GCE Advanced Level Examination until the entrance to the university, H. B. worked as a Development Officer for nearly a year in 1975 in the Hunger Eradication Program at the Medawachchiya Assistant Government Agent's Office.
 In 1976, he entered the Faculty of Arts, University of Sri Jayawardanapura and later graduated in 1980.
-He was the second from his village Kadawathgama in Medawachchiya to be graduated from a university in Sri Lanka.
+He was the second from his village Kadawathgama in Medawachchiya to graduate from a university in Sri Lanka.
 Ranasinghe was the first to enter the university in 1975 from the village.
 As a university student, he held the post of convener of the Inter-University Students Federation (IUSF).

-H. B's girlfriend was an assistant lecturer at the University of Sri Jayewardenepura.
+Herath's girlfriend was an assistant lecturer at the University of Sri Jayewardenepura.
 She was arrested by the security forces in 1988 and detained by the Athurugiriya Police where the students also staged a protest demanding her release.
 After the release, she received a scholarship to Canada.
-Although she asked H. B. to marry her and go abroad with her, he denied it due to political life.
+Although she asked H. B. to marry her and go abroad with her, he declined due to his political life.
 She later left Sri Lanka in late 1988 and by 2018, she is serving as a senior official at the United Nations in the United States.